tiagomsmagalhaes/tiagomsmagalhaes/README.md

 Javascript Developer (Full Stack, Frontend, Mobile)
 ---------------------------------------------------

-Coding for a living for 9+ years, with main focus in Javascript frameworks & libraries.
+Coding for a living for 10+ years, with main focus in Javascript frameworks & libraries.
 Worked as a frontend developer, full stack developer, mobile developer.
-Currently working for The Premier League
+Currently working remotely for the UK

 * 🌍  I'm based in Guimarães, 🇵🇹
 * 🖥️  See my portfolio at [my personal website](http://tiagomagalha.es)